Julieta Colantonio

 1.5

-A 60' cut of Leo Adef's videotape archives.
-Spanning eight years of intimate encounters, the film-based essay explores the dual face of vulnerability as a driving state to sustain: as fragile as it is potent.
-Both a fragment and a continuum, the project moves under the pulse of reaching from individual universes the matter for sense-making and sense-breaking perception -- of the self, the bodily, its surroundings, and the intrinsic grief of probing through all three.
-Encompassing queer experiences across Berlin, Kyiv, Buenos Aires, Athens, São Paulo, Barcelona, Prague, and Warsaw, Leo Adef's act of editing links the dots between outward expression and inward articulation, beyond the tyranny of time-space.
-The Berlin encounters at Arts of the Working Class mirrored the project's promise: to remain open to both the forces of fast-paced transformation and deep-degree vulnerability.
-A meta-image of the archive itself, the closed-door iterations of Leo Adef's cuts aim to enrich the body of work by facing intimacy with intimacy.
+Leo Adef's videotape archives (60’) screening at Arts of the Working Class spanned eight years of intimate encounters.
+The piece, as much fragment as continuum, moved under the pulse of reaching from individual universes, the matter for sense-making and sense-breaking perception: of the self, the body, its surroundings, and the intrinsic grief of probing through all three.
+Encompassing queer experiences across Berlin, Kyiv, Buenos Aires, Athens, São Paulo, Barcelona, Prague, and Warsaw, Leo Adef's act of editing connected the dots between expression and encounter as articulation, and beyond the tyranny of time-space.
+The presentation format I curated in Berlin mirrored the project's promise: to remain open to both the forces of fast-paced transformation and deep-rooted vulnerability.
+A meta-image of the archive itself, the closed-door iterations of Leo Adef's screenings followed by conversations aimed to enrich their body of work by facing intimacy with intimacy.

 I saw you in a song